 When calculating service recipient costs and resource requirements it is important to include all resource requirements.
 Therefore, all service recipient workload is recorded even if provided by unpaid students instead of staff.
 The contribution of students to service recipient workload will vary depending on their stage in the learning process.
 Identification of resource use is one of the goals of the MIS Standards.
-The MIS Standards suggest service recipient workload, service activity and caseload status statistics generated by students, who are functioning independently, be recorded.
-The Provincial MIS Committees recommend that senior level students, as identified by each committee for their own discipline, record service recipient and non-service recipient workload, in addition to their worked hours, service activity and caseload status statistics.
+The MIS Standards suggest service recipient workload and service activity statistics generated by students, who are functioning independently, be recorded.
+It is recommended that senior level students record service recipient and non-service recipient workload, in addition to their worked hours and service activity.